-The evidence supporting these findings is contained in Red Bird's Application, the supplemental filings made by Red Bird in this docket, the testimony and exhibits of Red Bird witness Cox, and the Commission's records in Docket Nos.
-W-1328, Subs 4, 7, 9, and 10; W-1040, Sub 10; W-992, Sub 8; and W-1146, Sub 13, including the Commission's Utility Franchise Orders issued in each of these dockets.
+The evidence supporting these findings of fact is contained in Red Bird's verified Application, the supplemental filings made by Red Bird in this docket, the testimony and exhibits of Red Bird witness Cox, and the Commission's records in Docket Nos.
+W-1328, Subs 3, 4, 7, 9, and 10; W-1040, Sub 10; W-992, Sub 8; W-1146, Sub 13, and W-1296, Sub 3, including the Commission's Utility Franchise Orders issued in each of these dockets.

-Red Bird witness Cox provided testimony at the expert hearing regarding Red Bird, its parent holding companies, its relationship to CSWR, LLC (CSWR), and the role of CSWR, U.S. Water Systems, LLC, Sciens Capital Management, and Gullfoss Investments, LLC, in financing Red Bird's operation of the Etowah system.
+Red Bird witness Cox provided testimony at the expert witness hearing regarding Red Bird, its parent holding companies, its relationship to CSWR, and the role of CSWR,

+U.S. Water, Sciens Capital, and Gullfoss Investments, LLC, in financing Red Bird's operation of the Etowah system.
 Tr. vol. 2, 110-16.

 In his direct testimony, witness Cox explained that Red Bird was formed to acquire water and wastewater assets in North Carolina and to operate those assets as regulated public utilities.
 Witness Cox also testified that Red Bird is an affiliate of CSWR.
 He is the president of Red Bird, Central States, and CSWR.
-Tr. vol. 2, 20, 23, 28, 113-14.
-He further testified at the expert hearing that U.S. Water Systems, LLC, acquired CSWR from him.
-U.S. Water Systems, LLC, is now the sole member of CSWR.
-Tr. vol. 2, 122-23.
+Id. at 20, 23, 28, 113-14.
+He further testified at the expert witness hearing that U.S. Water acquired CSWR from him.
+U.S. Water is now the sole member of CSWR.
+Id. at 122-23.

-The membership of U.S. Water Systems, LLC, is comprised of Gullfoss Investments, LLC, Todd Thomas, and Mr. Cox.
-Tr. vol. 2, 131-32.
-Witness Cox also testified that Sciens Capital Management is the limited partner of U.S. Water Systems, LLC, and created U.S. Water Systems, LLC, to oversee the water sector investments of Sciens Capital Management, including its investments in CSWR.
-Tr. vol. 2, 128,138.
+The membership of U.S. Water is composed of Gullfoss Investments, LLC; Todd Thomas; and Josiah Cox.
+Id. at 131-32.
+Witness Cox also testified that Sciens Capital is the limited partner of U.S. Water and created U.S. Water to oversee the water sector investments of Sciens Capital, including its investments in CSWR.
+Id. at 128, 138.

-The board of directors of U.S. Water Systems, LLC, consists of Dan Standen, John Rigas, and Tom Rooney.
-Tr. vol. 2, 107.
+The board of directors of U.S. Water consists of Dan Standen, John Rigas, and Tom Rooney.
+Id. at 107.
 Witness Cox, Dan Standen, John Rigas, and Tom Rooney are the same individuals that serve as directors of Central States, which is the managing entity of Red Bird and its various holding companies.
-Tr. vol. 2, 107,127,128,145.
-Additionally, John Rigas and Dan Standen are also management personnel in Sciens Capital Management.
-LLC.
-Tr. vol. 2, 133,138.
+Id. at 107, 127, 128, 145.
+Additionally, John Rigas and Dan Standen are also management personnel in Sciens Capital.
+Id. at 133, 138.

-These findings are informational, procedural, or jurisdictional in nature and are not contested by any party.
+Based upon competent, substantial, and material evidence in the record, the Commission concludes that these findings are informational, procedural, or jurisdictional in nature and are not contested by any party.